ppatierno/nginx-strimzi-kafka-bridge/README.md

 An `nginx.yaml` file is provided for deploying the Nginx reverse proxy on Kubernetes in front of one or more instances of the Strimzi Kafka bridge.
 It provides a `Deployment` and a related `Service`.
 The Nginx configuration file is mounted as a `ConfigMap` volume named `nginx-config` that could be created from one of the examples.
-Before doing that, the `upstream` section should be modified pointing to the correct Strimzi Kafka bridge service deployed in the same Kubernetes cluster; after that, the `ConfigMap` can be created running the following command (i.e. using the basic configuration).
+Before doing that, the `upstream` section should be modified pointing to the correct Strimzi Kafka bridge Service deployed in the same Kubernetes cluster; after that, the `ConfigMap` can be created running the following command (i.e. using the basic configuration).

 ```shell
 kubectl create configmap nginx-config --from-file=nginx.conf=basic/nginx.conf